UDI – Unique Device Identification

 Unique production number, i.e. information associated with one product when it is manufactured and packaged.UDI-PI

-Production Identifier (PI), Production Identification, i.e. information from the time of production.
+Production Identifier (PI), i.e. information from the time of production.

-For medical devices intended exclusively for retail outlets (e.g. retail trade), UDI-PI does not need not be included in the barcode/2D code on the packaging.
+For medical devices intended exclusively for resale outlets (e.g. retail), the UDI-PI does not need to be in the barcode/2D code on the packaging.

 Additional information (AI)